garethltm/obsibrain/sc900/Microsoft Purview Data Catalog.md

 _**Health actions**_: Health management actions give you and your users steps to take to improve data health and governance across your data estate.
 These actions correspond to the checks made to calculate a data product's [[data governance]] health control score.
 Addressing these actions raises your health score and promotes an overall more useable and discoverable data catalog.
 ### Data quality
-Microsoft Purview Data Quality is a comprehensive solution that empowers governance domain and data owners to assess and oversee the quality of their data ecosystem, facilitating targeted actions for improvement.

-Data Quality offers users the ability to evaluate data quality using no-code/low-code rules, including out-of-the-box (OOB) rules and AI-generated rules.
-These rules are aggregated to provide scores at the levels of data assets, data products, and governance domains, ensuring end-to-end visibility of data quality within each domain.
-Microsoft Purview Data Quality also incorporates AI-powered data profiling capabilities
+[[Microsoft Purview Data Quality]] offers users the ability to evaluate data quality using no-code/low-code rules, including out-of-the-box (OOB) rules and AI-generated rules.
+These rules are aggregated to provide scores at the levels of data assets, data products, and governance domains, ensuring end-to-end visibility of data quality within each domain. [[Microsoft Purview Data Quality]] also incorporates AI-powered data profiling capabilities

 By applying Microsoft Purview Data Quality, organizations can effectively measure, monitor, and enhance the quality of their data assets.